FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/index.md

 ![SSTuino II Explorer Board](/assets/explorer_infographic_low.png)

-The Explorer companion board was meant as a adaptor board to adapt the SSTuino II to a more famillar Arduino Uno form factor.
+The Explorer companion board is designed as a adaptor board to adapt the SSTuino II to a more famillar Arduino Uno form factor.
 It allows users to begin their journey in electronics and Internet-of-Things with ease.
+It also easily integrates to our use of TinkerCAD, an online Arduino Simulation service that allows our users to test out their circuits and code before implementing them.

 ## Tutorials